PacificRebel/Happy-index-PHP/README.md

 ## Happy-index-PHP

-Recreating my Happy Index in PHP just to learn
+Recreating my Happy Index in PHP just to learn!

-to run from command line: $ php HappyIndex.php
+To run from command line: $ php HappyIndex.php